-Preachers were quickly enamored with this idea because these teachings would scare people into coming to their churches and giving them their money.
+Preachers were quickly enamored with this idea because thought these teachings would scare people into coming to their churches and giving them their money.
 Many of these preachers were assisted by traveling evangelists who would come into their churches and give evangelistic messages designed to "pack the pews."
 One evangelist even went around the country preaching a message in various churches in the United States titled, "76 Reasons Why Jesus Christ is Coming Back in 1976."
 He had to revise his message when Jesus Christ did not return to the earth in 1976, but he still kept preaching and continues to this day, though not at the rate he did years ago.

 One of the focal points of this teaching was the advent of a world leader they liked to call "the antichrist."
 Christian writers like Hal Lindsey, Tim LaHaye, and Jerry Jenkins equivocate the antichrist teachings of I John and II John with the "beast" teaching of Revelation 13:1-8.
 They see this beast as some kind of world leader who will rise to prominence at the beginning of what they call "The Great Tribulation," wrongly interpreting Matthew 24:21:

 For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 (Matthew 24:21)

 They overlook the fact that in the scriptures, there is NO article (the, an, a) before the word "great."
 If you follow proper English sentence construction, the world "great" cannot be a noun, but instead, it is an adjective, a word that describes the noun in the sentence.
 There are two other times the term "great tribulation" is found:

 Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, except they repent of their deeds.
 (Revelation 2:22)